 « Prior to their departure and their return, expats need to ask the right questions, » interview with Sylvie Pregevole, founder of wealth management firm, Maison Pregevole 1968.

 Sylvie is the daughter of expatriates and has been taking care of French nationals based abroad for over twenty years.
 In 2009, Sylvie found that she was frequently approached by expatriate women who sought her advice about their finances.
 In fact, this was such a common occurence that one thing led to another and…Maison Pregevole was born.
 Now, they are based in Lyon and have two main objectives: helping women to rebuild their careers upon return from expatriation, and preparing expat couples for their departure.
+They also work with companies and startups

 Who do Maison Pregevole Work with?